-Market data and certain industry forecasts used in this prospectus and the documents incorporated by reference herein or therein were obtained from market research, publicly available information and industry publications.
+Market data and certain industry forecasts used in this prospectus or any applicable prospectus supplement and the documents incorporated by reference in this prospectus or any applicable prospectus supplement were obtained from market research, publicly available information and industry publications.
 We believe that these sources are generally reliable, but the accuracy and completeness of this information is not guaranteed.
 We have not independently verified such information, and we do not make any representation as to the accuracy of such information.

-Unless otherwise indicated in this prospectus, all dollar amounts and references to "\$" or "US\$" are to U.S. dollars and references to "C\$" are to Canadian dollars.
-This prospectus and the documents incorporated by reference herein and therein contain translations of some Canadian dollar amounts into U.S. dollars solely for your convenience.
+In this prospectus and any prospectus supplement, unless otherwise indicated, all dollar amounts and references to "S" or "US\$" are to U.S. dollars and references to "C\$" are to Canadian dollars.
+This prospectus and the documents incorporated by reference contain translations of some Canadian dollar amounts into U.S. dollars solely for your convenience.
+See "Exchange Rate Information."